peterc/whatlanguage/README.md

 ## Credits

-Contributions from Konrad Reiche and Salimane Adjao Moustapha appreciated.
+Contributions from Konrad Reiche, Salimane Adjao Moustapha, and others appreciated.

 ## License

 MIT License

-Copyright (c) 2007-2013 Peter Cooper
+Copyright (c) 2007-2016 Peter Cooper

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the